zhouzhengqd/BEARD/README.md

   ```
     python evaluate_model.py --config ./evaluate_config.json
   ```
+- **Note:** If you are using a model trained with distributed training, ensure that you also use the distributed evaluation model for consistency.
 ## ➕ Adding New Datasets and Models
 ### Step 1: Add Datasets
 - Place the newly generated distilled datasets in the `dataset_pool` directory.